sebnozzi/miniscript.ts/ROADMAP.md

   Remove method from Processor.
 Beware: "containsCall" in CodeBuilder is incomplete!

 - Work on making this public
   - Upload demo(s)
   - Add license
   - Publish repo

-- Test code with real-world code to expose bugs
-  - Rossetta Code
-  - Benchmark Code
-- Make intrinsics not "pollute" the global scope
-  They are resolved if anything else fails AFTER the global scope is exhausted.
 - Make the amount of cycles to execute per "burst" auto-tune so that we "yield" 60 times per second.
   - Maybe decide an amount of cycles to "check" for a timeout?